 - Potential side effects that may occur with supplementation include hormone changes, increased skin pigmentation, hair growth and altered levels of calcium.

-- Adding astaxanthin into your diet or incorporating a natural supplement can be a powerful way to improve several aspects of health thanks to the axtaxanthin benefits this antioxidant provides.
+- Adding it into your diet or incorporating a natural supplement can be a powerful way to improve several aspects of health thanks to the axtaxanthin benefits this antioxidant provides.

 Read Next: 13 Fish Oil Benefits Proven Beyond Medicine